Chapter 5 – Into the USSR

 I would first listen to a recorded text and with the help of a dictionary I would try to decypher the meaning.

 Then I would go to the textbooks for the grammar.
-The basis completed I would try to get the conversation practice.
+The basis completed I would then try to get the conversation practice.

 An elderly White Russian refugee lady living in Canberra, a Mrs. Gapanovich, was a willing helper.